theupdateframework/theupdateframework.io/content/security.md

 implementation of the given software update system.

 * **Arbitrary software installation**.
-An attacker can provide arbitrary files in response to download requests and install anything he wants on the client system, yet none will be detected as illegitimate.
+An attacker can provide arbitrary files in response to download requests and install anything on the client system, yet none will be detected as illegitimate.

 * **Rollback attacks**.
 An attacker presents files to a software update system that are older than those the client has already seen.
 With no way